TheTastyPi/just-a-platformer/lua-docs.md

 - `getProp(prop):propVal`: Get a player property.
 See Appendix C for all possible properties.

-- `setProp(prop, value):void`: Set a property.
+- `setProp(prop, value):void`: Set a player property.
 See Appendix C for all possible properties, and what you should set them to.

 - `getSwitchState(id):boolean`: Get the switch state of an ID. `true` is on. `false` is off.

-- `setSwitchState(id, value):void`: Set the switch state. `value` is boolean.
+- `setSwitchState(id, value):void`: Set the switch state of an ID. `value` is boolean.

 - `getWidth():number`: Get the width of the level.